May 24, 2018

 Text or call your ministry leader routinely and ask her how you can pray for her.
 Some of my best supporters are folks I can simply text “PRAY” to, knowing they are safe enough that I don’t have to explain all the details; they know the details of my life well enough to pray.

 Spend time to earn her trust and let her unburden her heart on her own terms.
 Safe listening sometimes means no advice, no judgment, and no well-intentioned prying questions for more information.
 Just listen and validate your friend’s experience (you can validate her experience without agreeing with everything she says).
 Finally, be a “vault” listener.
-What she says stays in the vault (never gets repeated).
+What she says stays in the vault; it never gets repeated.
 You are a trusted source of confidence.

 Being a safe listener is the only way she will come to you with deeply personal struggles, especially ones involving her sexuality.
-She may have a husband who she discovers is looking at porn; she might be struggling with that herself.
+She may discover her husband is looking at porn; she might be struggling with that herself.
 Sexual issues and ministry are an explosive combination!
 Too many struggles stay hidden until they blow up, for reasons of shame and fear of losing one’s job.
 Being a safe listener invites others to ask for help and communicates that you will stick with her for her good.

 • Ministry leaders need hard conversations.